Slamy/Wiki_MiSTer/MISTER-CUSTOM-WIFI-DRIVER-COMPILATION-GUIDE.md

 	make ARCH=arm mrproper && \
 	make ARCH=arm MiSTer_defconfig && \
 	make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- EXTRAVERSION=-socfpga-r1 modules_prepare

+**NOTE**: Change the `EXTRAVERSION` flag to match the current linux kernel suffix you have.
+This can be checked by running the command `uname -a` on the MiSTer.

+For instance, if `uname -a` returns:

+        Linux MiSTer 5.15.1-MiSTer #2 SMP Wed Apr 13 22:19:36 CST 2022 armv7l GNU/Linux

+Then you'll need to set `EXTRAVERSION` suffix as `EXTRAVERSION=-MiSTer`.

 You might face compilation issues.
 Use Google to find out which dependency is missing in Ubuntu and repeat the above until it completes.